Local governments in D.C. region revise budgets, halt projects to blunt economic impact of covid-19

 A public hearing on the revised budget proposal and tax matter will be held April 23.
 The board is scheduled to vote April 30.

-Teryn Zmuda, deputy chief innovation officer and chief economist at the National Association of Counties, said counties across the nation are experiencing major financial effects, including revenue shortfalls, and extensive costs responding to the pandemic.
+Teryn Zmuda, deputy chief innovation officer and chief economist at the National Association of Counties, said counties across the nation are experiencing major financial effects, including revenue shortfalls and extensive costs from responding to the pandemic.

 She said counties are also continuing to providing critical services.